Dateline: Mexico City, Mexico

 He’ll have all the options in front of him for both his personal living and a plan to be able to build that generational wealth because he saved money by going overseas and invested what he would have spent in taxes.

 This also doesn’t even assume that the business will get any bigger.
-He’s still in the building phase of his business and I think he’ll do even better when he’s able to keep more of his money.
+He’s still in the building phase of his business and we think he’ll do even better when he’s able to keep more of his money.
 Keeping more of your money adds motivation, so it’s very possible that his business will grow.

 So he’s worked from age 25-35 during those 10 key years where he was able to accumulate income, saved it even conservatively, and then he can retire and just push that money forward for the rest of his life.